GoharKhan11/ACData/README.md

 # ACData

-A program to read data from ashes webpage and store data on desired classes.
+A program to read data from ashes comment thread and store data on character classes by mentions.
 I do not own and am not affiliated with Ashes of Creation.
 This program is for learning purposes only.

+Version: 1.2

 Goals:
 - Learn regex usage.